Findings on muscular and skeletal degeneration

 Warning: this page contains pictures that may be distressing for some persons.

-Wild rabbits are very athletic animals that are built to move rapidly in order to find food, water, find or fight mates, or flee predators over greater distances to find a hiding place.
-This daily exercise strengthens the locomotive muscles, fortifies their heart and lungs and increases their resistance against stress.
-Regular movement will fortify muscle and bones, will stimulate the blood circulation, and the activity and functioning of organs including the digestive system.
+Wild rabbits are highly athletic creatures that are built to move rapidly in order to find food, water, find or fight mates, or flee predators over greater distances to find a hiding place.
+This daily exercise has been shown to have a number of benefits, including strengthening the muscles used for movement, as well as increasing heart and lung function and resistance against stress.
+Regular exercise has been proven to strengthen muscles and bones, stimulate blood circulation, and promoting the proper functioning of organs, such as the digestive system.

 Tanja Askani